 We are now a group of about 400 concerned citizens with teams in West Chester Borough, East Bradford, West Goshen and Westtown working in our neighborhoods on these important environmental issues.
 We have branched out successfully into ending Roundup use by the Borough government.
 With the help of paid summer interns, we have also worked with young people on killing weeds in sidewalks without toxic chemicals, monitoring storm drains, and gardening organically.
-In implementing community education, we have organized several community picnics and cosponsored Earth Day observations and a fall environmental film festival at West Chester University.
+In implementing community education, we have organized several community picnics and cosponsored Earth Day observations and a regular fall environmental film festival at West Chester University.

 We are in agreement with the large and growing body of research showing that spraying airborne pesticides for mosquito control poses serious threats to the environment and human health and is the least effective form of mosquito control.
 We favor non-toxic measures, such as larviciding and reducing mosquito breeding sites by education of residents.
 We are following the lead of many communities across the nation that have banned spraying for mosquitoes, some more than 15 years ago, with no adverse human health consequences.
 The resolution in Lyndhurst OH and the plan in Shaker Heights OH have inspired our work here in Chester County PA.
 We are also following the lead of the state of California in warning people about the dangers of RoundUp/glysophate.
 Young people are interested and involved in all these efforts.

-Our very recognizable signs have been very successful in getting out our message, with about 350 in place across the County during the mosquito season.
-The mood of our 2018 sign, pictured belwo, is in the middle between 2016 and 2017.
+Our very recognizable signs have been very successful in getting out our message, with hundreds in place across the County during the mosquito season.
+The mood of our 2018 sign, pictured below, is in the middle between 2016 and 2017, pictured above.

 We urge all municipalities to examine these issues, to create detailed plans to control mosquitoes without spray, and thus to protect residents and the environment.